 But that's not the majority of clubs.

 On Monday, Sarah Rudd, former-StatDNA (who were bought by Arsenal) vice-president of analytics, posted some job adverts.
-They were for Blue Crow Analytics, where she is now vice-president, a company both founded and joined by Rudd this summer.
-The 'About Us' section of the job ads reads:
+They were for Blue Crow Analytics, where she is now vice-president, an offshoot of Blue Crow Sports Group set up this summer.
+[2023 Note: Rudd has since left Blue Crow to co-found a football consultancy, SRC] The 'About Us' section of the job ads reads:

 Blue Crow Analytics is a sports technology company focused on helping teams and athletes achieve sporting results through the use of technology, data and analytics.

 The company was founded in the summer of 2021 by executives and investors in the technology and sports sector with experience across a variety of sports including football/soccer, baseball, basketball, motor racing and esports.

 With the American element (the company is Houston-based) and reference to multi-sport experience, a resemblance to another third-party consultancy, Zelus Analytics, struck me.
 Whether this is what Blue Crow are actually going for remains to be seen, but it's worth a rundown on the model.

 Zelus work with a limited number of teams per division in a number of different sports.
 They go hard on the R&D and the high-technical hires, like a "we hire the physicists so you don't have to" approach (although I doubt they'll put that tag-line on the business cards).
 A write-up in The Athletic is here.

 This kind of high-end, investor-backed (more on that in a moment) consultancy is an interesting evolution to the industry.
 But it's not just in the third-party space that this evolution has been happening.